Azure-Samples/functions-apim-managed-identity/README.md

 * Azure Function App to Azure API Management authentication using a Managed Identity.
 * Azure API Management to Azure Function App authentication using a Managed Identity.

+## Important Notes

+There are currently some limitations when using Managed Identity for these use cases that you should be aware of:

+1. Access Tokens are cached for 24 hours and there is no way to override this.
+This means that any changes you make to your App Registration with regards to app roles, claims, etc will not be available in the token generated from the MSI enabled app for up to 24 hours.
+This can be quite problematic when developing, but should not have a significant impact on production workloads.
+More details on this limitation can be found [here](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/managed-identities-faq#are-managed-identities-tokens-cached) and [here](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations#limitation-of-using-managed-identities-for-authorization).
+HINT: When developing with Terraform, you can just delete your Managed Identity and let Terraform re-create it to refresh your token.

+2. Managed Identities (any Service Principal) cannot be assigned to an App Registration App Role via an AzureAD Group.
+This is a major limitation for customers that want to use groups across the board, but it does not mean you can't use Managed Identities.
+It simply means you have assign the Managed Identity directly the the App Registration App Role.
+More details on this limitation can be found [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#declare-roles-for-an-application).
+Specifically the sentence `Currently, if you add a service principal to a group, and then assign an app role to that group, Azure AD doesn't add the roles claim to tokens it issues.`.

 ## Getting Started

 ### Prerequisites